lealldiogo/CarND-Traffic-Signs-Classifier_EC2/writeup_template.md

 I chose first tried the LeNet architecture on the model since I used it in another lab and was familiar with the model, and also because the model has proven your efficacy over similar data (letters from the alphabet).

-* What were some problems with the initial architecture?
 The LeNet architecture was able to achieve good results but not the required one.
-So I decided to change a the model just a bit
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+It was made to identify a smaller number of classes so I believe this is why it wasn't able to train well over 43 different traffic signs.

+I decided to begin adding one more convolution layer and edit the number of feature maps in the others.
+The added convolution layer had 1x1 filter size and outputed 192 feature maps of depth.
+That led to have an output shape of 6912 on the flatten layer and because of that I added one more fully connected layer.

+I experimented with different activation functions but at the end, the best results were achieved using the RELu for all of the activation layers.
+I added two RELu activation layers: one after the dropout layer and another after the added fully connected layer.

+With this configuration the model was not working very well.
+To discover what was happening, I started to print the accuracy of the training set together with the validation set in each epoch.
+I noticed that the testing accuracy was almost 100% while the validation set was just above 90%.
+That meant the model was overfitting.

+I then added a dropout layer to combat this overfitting.
+It worked!
+At the end the model trained very well, achieving an accuracy of 93.5% at the last epoch as shown below.

+![alt text][image1] ![alt text][image2] ![alt text][image3]

+The final results achieved were as shown below:

+![alt text][results]

+It is clear the model was able to generalize what it learned from the training set to the validation and testing sets, being able to get 92.5% on the test set.

 ### Test a Model on New Images